-In 2020 we received a further £10k grant from the Sport England Lottery Fund to purchase a second Gig for our third Coastal Rowing Project 'Rowing On'.
-Our new Gig 'Hunter' is named in memory of Ian Hunter Edmond whose family provided additional funds for the project.
+In 2020 we received a further £10k grant from the Sport England Lottery Fund towards the purchase of a second Gig for our third Coastal Rowing Project 'Rowing On'.
+Our second Gig 'Hunter' is named in memory of Ian Hunter Edmond whose family provided additional funds for the project.